 The combination of quality scores, which makes it possible to filter quickly on the labels that raise questions, and the process of review, are key to producing better annotations.

-The review interface is accessed from the Audit Labelers tab, by clicking on Start Reviewing.
+The review interfaces are accessed from the Audit Labelers tab.

 When assets are labeled with consensus, or after predictions are uploaded, a score of agreement is computed for classification tasks.
 It is a percentage of agreement computed with the intersection of all the classes selected over the union of all the classes.
 In the example below, the labeler 1 selected only the English language, and the labeler 2 French and English, leading to an agreement of 0% and 50% a the classes level.
 For the second task, that is nested, it is the same principle : here, everything is similar, we have a 100% agreement.